JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 I'm pursuing my Master's degree in Transport and Geoinformation Technology at [KTH](https://www.kth.se/en).
 I completed my Bachelor's degree in Civil Engineering at [Tongji University](https://en.tongji.edu.cn/p/#/), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I'm a dancer with experience in choreography and freestyle battles.
+Outside of academics, I'm a dancer with experience in stage choreography and freestyle battles.

 ## Education